BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 >• Settings not present in the blueprint will be removed from the settings JSON file;
 >• Invalid settings values will be replaced with their respective default value as specified in the blueprint;
->• New settings are automatically introduced to the settings JSON file when new settings are added to the schema;
+>• New settings are automatically introduced to the settings JSON file when new settings are added to the blueprint;
 > **Therefore, mod authors can safely add or remove settings from the blueprint without worrying about inconsistencies in the settings JSON file.**
 {.is-success}